“Her scatting is literally something else, a modernist in her approach” Jazz in Europe

 Since 2003 Filomena (MA Theatre Directing, First Class BA Hons) has been working as a visiting lecturer and freelance theatre director in UK universities such as the Royal Central School of Speech and Drama, East15 Acting School, University of Essex, Kingston University, Bucks New University, and UCL.
 In her work as an educator, Filomena has taught variously on theatre directing, acting, devising and physical theatre, improvisation techniques, voice and movement, text analysis, and contextual studies.
 Additionally, Filomena gives regularly theatre and vocal masterclasses and workshops on jazz singing, acting, directing, and vocal improvisation.

-In 2020, Filomena has been awarded by London Arts and Humanities Partnership (LAHP) an Arts and Humanities Research Council (AHRC) funded Research Studentship at Royal Central School of Speech and Drama for a Collaborative Doctoral Award with the Verona State Archive/MusALab Franca Rame Dario Fo.
+In 2020, Filomena has been awarded by London Arts and Humanities Partnership (LAHP) an Arts and Humanities Research Council (AHRC) funded Research Studentship at Royal Central School of Speech and Drama for a Collaborative Doctoral Award with the Verona State Archive Franca Rame Dario Fo and Fondazione Fo Rame.
 Work title for this project: 'Liberate Rame!
-The feminist practices of performance-maker and activist Franca Rame.'
+The feminist practices of theatre-maker and activist Franca Rame.'

 'Theatralia takes many risks with this thought-provoking, original piece.
 It is very moving and effective'